 Even if you cast these troublesome people out, they may yet harbor a grudge, and would be all too happy to lead less scrupled people to a store of supplies ripe for the taking…

 If you have done all you can to prepare, stop worrying and focus on the things you can change to help ensure you and yours get a positive outcome.
-Everyone has to go sometime, but if you are smart, well-equipped and have Lady Luck or Providence on your side you can live to pass on your survival stories to your descendants.
+Everyone has to go sometime, but if you are smart, well-equipped and have Lady Luck on your side you can live to pass on your survival stories to your grandkids.

 last update 05/01/2022